armin-reichert/pacman-javafx/README.md

 ### Running the application (including all games) using Gradle

-- Pac-Man 2D: `./gradlew pacman-ui-2d-app-allgames:run`
-- Pac-Man 3D: `./gradlew pacman-ui-3d-app-allgames:run`
+- All-game-variants app: `./gradlew pacman-ui-3d-app-allgames:run`
 - Map Editor: `./gradlew pacman-mapeditor-app:run`

 ## How to use the application